wpbonelli/pytcherplants/README.md

 docker run -it -p 8888:8888 -v $(pwd):/opt/dev -w /opt/dev wbonelli/pytcher-plants bash
 ```

-This will mount the project root into the working directory inside the container.
+This will pull the image definition (if you don't already have it) and start a container, mounting the project root into the container's working directory.
 It also opens port 8888 in case you want to use Jupyter.

 ### Running the code